WebOfTrustInfo/rwot11-the-hague/final-documents/identifier-binding.md

     meaning that whoever presents the **claim** must be considered its **subject**.

-[^14]: The statement that \"It is *RECOMMENDED* that the
+[^14]: The statement that "It is *RECOMMENDED* that the
     [URI](https://www.w3.org/TR/vc-data-model/#dfn-uri) in the id be one
-    which, if dereferenced, results in a document containing machine-readable information about the id.\" is a statement about the id, not about the **entity** to which that id refers.
+    which, if dereferenced, results in a document containing machine-readable information about the id." is a statement about the id, not about the **entity** to which that id refers.

 [^15]: It could even be useful for an issuer to use a primary index of